Take Part in the Process

 The survey results showed the majority of staff agreed the new statements provide a positive starting point for improving education for all students.
 Your involvement was appreciated — cementing these statements with the support of employees and the Board provides a strong base and direction to move forward with the rest of the strategic planning process.

 Chief Academic Officer Dr. Monique Felder and Chief of Schools Dr. Sito Narcisse presented the next step of the strategic planning process at a recent board meeting: determining the characteristics of a successful student and a great school.

 Creating characteristics for MNPS students and schools will help leadership shape more rigorous curriculum needed to create successful students and great schools.

-The community is encouraged to view the student and school characteristics and provide feedback.
-Survey results will be reviewed by district leadership and will then be presented to the Board for additional edits, if necessary, before a formal vote to adopt these characteristics.
+The third and final survey asked for feedback about MNPS' goals and strategies.
+Survey results will be reviewed by district leadership and will then be presented to the Board for additional edits, if necessary, before a formal vote to adopt these goals and strategies.